praetorian-inc/ADFSRelay/README.md

 # ADFSRelay Usage

-ADFSRelay has a single required argument, the URL of the ADFS server to target for an NTLM relaying attack.
-In addition to this, there are three optional arguments -debug to enable debugging mode, -port to define the port the service should listen on, and -help to display the help menu.
+The single required argument for ADFSRelay is the URL of the ADFS server to target for an NTLM relaying attack.
+Three optional arguments are -debug to enable debugging mode, -port to define the port the service should listen on, and -help to display the help menu.
 An example help menu is given below:

 ```
 ➜  ~ ADFSRelay -h